joelondev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. the script that displays all users and their home directories, sorted by users

 23. finds all empty files and directories in current directory and sub-directories
+24. the script that lists all the files with a .gif extension in the current directory and all its sub-directories 25.
+26.